Written By Philippa Walsh

 - Try not to feel a 'burden' on family and friends. if they avoid talking about the deceased, this is usually because they do not wish to upset you.
 Talking about the person can be painful, but helps.

 - It might be tempting to withdraw from your usual social activities and hobbies; but try to maintain some sense of routine as much as you are able.
 This can take several weeks, but completely withdrawing from everything can lead to a further state of depression.

 - Try not to increase your drinking during this time.
 It can be appealing numbing out your feelings; but will only delay the grieving process which needs to be experienced in order to recover.

 - Remember to eat little and often if you feel unable to eat your usual meals.
 Your body needs fuel to process what you're going through.
 It takes mental and physical energy to do the practical tasks following the death of a loved one.

 - Try and get outside and go for a walk - even if this is something you find challenging or is an activity you used to do with the person you lost.
 Staying in and closing yourself off to the outside world can intensify and prolong feelings of isolation.

 - If you are struggling to sleep, understand that this is normal and will usually correct itself after a little time.
 If this has continued for several weeks and it is impacting on your day to day functioning, discuss this with your GP who will decide if medication is appropriate.
-You may also choose to read my article on 'Get a Better Sleep'.
+You may also choose to read my article: 'HOW TO HANDLE SLEEP PROBLEMS'.